Basilica of Saint Nicholas, Nantes

 The Basilica of Saint Nicholas (Basilique Saint-Nicolas de Nantes) is a minor basilica in Nantes, Loire-Atlantique, historically in Brittany.
-The present church is a Gothic Revival structure built during the years 1844 to 1869 on the site of a mediaeval parish church largely rebuilt in the late 18th century.
+The present church is a Gothic Revival structure built during the years 1844 to 1869 on the site of a medieval parish church largely rebuilt in the late 18th century.
 Because of the constrained site in the centre of the old city, the church is oriented north-south rather than the traditional east-west.
 The building was severely damaged in World War II in the Allied bombardment of 16 September 1943.
 Structural repairs were not completed until 1978.
 It was declared a minor basilica by Pope Leo XIII on 26 October 1882.

 The Gothic Revival furnishings were registered as a monument historique on 20 November 1985, the church itself on 6 November 1986.